Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Simulations of the RF reduction method

 Figure \ref{fig:CBOdipole} compares the CBO without RF, and with the applied RF field at the optimum phase.
-The CBO amplitude decreases by itself within 100-200 $\mu$s, even in the absence of an RF field.
+The CBO decoherence time is $100-200~\mu$s in the absence of an RF field.
 The damping time depends on the momentum spread of the beam and the multipole components of the electric focusing field.
-Because of the electric 20-pole component,the CBO frequency of the different momentum muons vary, eventually leading to a decoherence (See Figure \ref{fig:cbofreqvsmomentum}).
+Because of the electric 20-pole component, the CBO frequency of the different momentum muons varies, eventually leading to a decoherence (See Figure \ref{fig:cbofreqvsmomentum}).
 However, the application of the RF field before 20 $\mu$s improves the CBO damping by almost an order of magnitude.
 The beating after 20 $\mu$s originates from the frequency spread of the beam shown in Figure \ref{fig:cbofreqvsmomentum}.

 The mechanism of the CBO reduction by a dipole RF field is shown in Figure \ref{fig:CBOdipole_separate}.
 The initial conditions were obtained from Monte Carlo simulations \cite{ref:dRubin}.
-As the middle plot shows, the RF dipole field reduces the CBO amplitude of both the high- and low-momentum populations.
-However, it is worth to emphasize that the reduction is not limited to a simple damping effect.
+As Figure \ref{fig:CBOdipole_separate} (b) shows, the RF dipole field reduces the CBO amplitude of both the high- and low-momentum populations.
+However, it is worth emphasizing that the reduction is not limited to a simple damping effect.
 In fact, the dominant effect is the phase shift between the two populations.
-The CBO phase of the high-momentum population advances with the RF kick since it is closer to the origin of the phase space (See the tilt of the beam at Figure \ref{fig:kicker_at_phase_space}).
+The CBO phase of the high-momentum population advances with the RF kick, since it is closer to the origin of the phase space (see the tilt of the beam at Figure \ref{fig:kicker_at_phase_space}).

-Applying the RF quadrupole field after the dipole mode does not have any effect on the beam centroid as shown in Figure \ref{fig:CBOquadrupole}.
-However the RMS modulations of the beam is significantly reduced by the application of the RF quadrupole as shown in Figure \ref{fig:RMSquadrupole}.
+Applying the RF quadrupole field after the dipole mode does not have any effect on the beam centroid, as shown in Figure \ref{fig:CBOquadrupole}.
+However the RMS modulation of the beam is significantly reduced by the application of the RF field, as shown in Figure \ref{fig:RMSquadrupole}.